 Installing Sewing Machine Bobbin

-Patagonia and iFixit are collaborating to provide guides for Patagonia's most popular apparel repairs.
+Patagonia and iFixit are celebrating the stories we wear by collaborating to provide guides for Patagonia's most popular apparel repairs.

 Follow these steps to install sewing machine bobbin.